 Realistic Expectations about Plastic Surgery

-Everyone is entitled to their own opinion, but many are of the view that there is certainly nothing wrong with helping nature along, in fact, we all do this in various other ways, whether they be surgical or cosmetic.
-If you care about your appearance and want to maintain a balanced body or youthful features then there is also nothing wrong with wanting to reduce the visible signs of.
+Everyone is entitled to their own opinion.
+Many people are of the view that there is certainly nothing wrong with helping nature along.
+In fact, we all do this in various other ways, whether they be surgical or cosmetic.
+If you care about your appearance and want to maintain a balanced body or youthful features then there is also nothing wrong with wanting to reduce the visible signs of aging.

-This can be due to closed-thinking and concerns regarding the impact of ‘ideal’, ‘photoshopped’ media images and what effect this has on body image, especially for the younger generation.
+This can be due to closed-thinking and concerns regarding the impact of, ‘photoshopped’ media images and the effect it can have on body image.
+As well as the effect it can have on the younger generation.

 Body image and the psychological problems involved should certainly be taken seriously, although such complex issues have and will continue to exist regardless of Cosmetic & Plastic Surgery.